-5.7 Letting LISTSERV Select Recipients from a Database
+5.7 Letting LISTSERV Select Recipients from a Database or LDAP Directory

-The Let LISTSERV Select Recipients from a Database option relies on a pre-existing configuration of LISTSERV connected to a database or databases, wherein LISTSERV acts as the communicator between the database(s) and LISTSERV Maestro.
-This option may only be used if LISTSERV has been set up to work with a database.
-The site administrator should consult the LISTSERV Developer's Manual for details.
+The Let LISTSERV Select Recipients from a Database or LDAP Directory option relies on a pre-existing configuration of LISTSERV connected to a database or LDAP directory; wherein, LISTSERV acts as the communicator between the database/LDAP directory and LISTSERV Maestro.
+This option may only be used if LISTSERV has been set up to work with a database or LDAP directory.
+The site administrator should consult the LISTSERV documentation for details.

 The first screen that opens in the Define Recipients wizard is the Options screen.
-Select the Let LISTSERV Select Recipients from a Database option, located in the Define recipients section.
+Select the Let LISTSERV Select Recipients from a Database or LDAP Directory option, located in the Define recipients section.
 Click [Next ->] to continue.

-If LISTSERV is connected to multiple databases, then enter the "server name" defined in LISTSERV's configuration in the Database Server field on the Source screen.
-Enter the SQL statement selecting the recipients in the SQL Statement text box.
-Click [Next ->] to continue.
+If LISTSERV is connected to multiple databases or LDAP directories, then enter the "server name" defined in LISTSERV's configuration in the Server Alias field on the Source screen.
+This is the server alias as defined in LISTSERV that is to be used to execute the SQL statement or the LDAP query.
+If no name is specified, the default server alias is used.
+See the LISTSERV manual for more details.